-The Trustees are responsible for the other information, which comprises the Trustees' Report, Investment Report, the Chair's Statement, Task Force on Climate-Related Financial Disclosures and Statement of Trustees' Responsibilities in Respect of Contributions.
+The Trustees are responsible for the other information, which comprises the Trustees' Report, Investment Report, the Chair's Statement, and Statement of Trustees' Responsibilities in Respect of Contributions.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon in this report.